NEW YORK BOTTLES- FREE FALL, THE DEATH OF J. M. ERTS

 FREE FALL: THE DEATH OF J. M. ERTS

-Even with a name like Knief, we can’t attest to Frank Knief’s character but if the location of his saloon is any indication of Frank’s nature he must have been a rough and tumble sort of guy.
+Even with a name like Knief, we can’t attest to Frank Knief’s character but if the location of his saloon is any indication of Frank’s nature, he must have been a rough and tumble sort of guy.
 According to Trow’s New York City Directory Frank Knief started bottling beer on Chrystie St in the heart of Manhattan’s Bowery about 1889.
-By the 1890s, The Bowery, a densely populated slum in New York City was home to prostitution, dance halls, flophouses and saloons that catered to the cities’ homosexuals.
-Frank Knief moved his business at least two times during the 1890s, first to 14 Rivington St, not far from the cities’ Little Italy, then to 140 east 12th St. Knief may have relocated because of the Bowery’s”bawdy” environment but likely cheap rents were the real incentive.
+By the 1890s, The Bowery, a densely populated slum in New York City was home to prostitution, dance halls, flophouses and saloons that catered to the city’s homosexuals.
+Frank Knief moved his business at least two times during the 1890s, first to 14 Rivington St, not far from the city’s Little Italy distract, then to 140 East 12th St. Knief may have relocated because of the Bowery’s”bawdy” environment but likely cheap rents were the real incentive.
 About the time of the moves, Trow’s lists Knief as a “water” dealer.
-With such a vague description there’s no way of telling whether Knief was bottling soda or mineral water.
+With such a vague description there’s isn’t any way of telling whether Knief was bottling soda or mineral water.
 The last entry for Knief in the directories is 1905.
 We dug this heavily whittled bottle (above) from a dump in New Milford, Ct- a far cry from New York’s skid row.

 HEINCHON DAIRY: HUMBLE BEGINNING, PAWLING LANDMARK